Tips for Boosting Your Kids School Grades

 Take an active interest

 If you are uninterested in their day at school, why should they be?
 While parents are also flawed human beings who may not have had a positive experience at school, it is now time to set the record straight.
-Taking an active interest sets an example to your children that being interested in education is important and valuable.
+Whether your child is a student at the local infant school, has just progressed to an institution well-equipped with charter school accreditation, or is currently studying for their SATs, taking an active interest can set a positive example to your children that being interested in education is important and valuable.

 Keep it fun